 Hilda E. Santiago was elected to serve Meriden’s 84th Assembly District in 2012.
-She was appointed Deputy Majority Leader and to serve on the legislature's Finance, Revenue and Bonding, Government Administration & Elections, and Human Services Committees and the Joint Committee on Legislative Management.
+During her tenure, she has served as Deputy Majority Leader and on the legislature's Finance, Revenue and Bonding, Government Administration & Elections, and Human Services Committees and the Joint Committee on Legislative Management.

 Born in Naranjito, Puerto Rico and raised in New York City, Hilda's family moved to Meriden, Connecticut during her senior year of high school, where she attended and graduated Orville H. Platt High School.
 She obtained a Bachelor of Science in Secondary Education from Southern Connecticut State University, majoring in History and Latin American Studies.

 Hilda has been a strong advocate of civil and human rights as well as an avid supporter of Latino equality throughout her years in college and as a community activist in Meriden.

 Having been involved in local politics since 1990, Hilda was appointed to serve on the City Council in 1996 for one year and later became the first Puerto Rican female to win an open seat in Meriden's City Council in 2005.
 She has also served voluntarily on various local boards including the United Way, YWCA (WFC), Child Guidance Clinic, Catholic Charities, Kiwanis and Casa Boricua of Meriden.

 Hilda is the proud mother of two children, who are the source of her inspiration and motivation.